 How you respond to the demands will depend on how well stocked your internal larder is.
 To survive winter we need provisions; good friends, supportive colleagues, clear communication, to be well rested and have self-care cemented into our routines.

 At Woman Kind, we’re blessed to work together and have each other for support.
-Generally, when one of us is in winter, the other can take care of the action for a while but in the last week, we’ve both been deep in our winters, just at the point when decisions and action about Love Your Menopause needs to be taken!
+Generally, when one of us is in winter, the other can take care of the action for a while but in the last week, we’ve both been deep in our winters, just at the point when decisions and action about our next retreat event needed to be taken!
 So what did we call on to get us through?

 Leaning into the structure we’ve built really helps to orientate us, the rhythm and boundaries of our work and daily life guide us when our judgment is wibbly.

 Having built awareness of our cycles over the years (and yes, even in menopausal and perimenopausal times, there are cycles of a sort) we can trust that we will swing back into spring as the inner season crosses over.

 Telling each other where we’re at really helps.
 Sharing with your partners, each other and children avoids resentment and confusion.

 Asking for help and delegating in winter can create a small miracle.
 In this case, we both opened up to the greater universe for help with the decision making, but also delegated some of our other tasks to family members so we could get some rest.

 Taking a homeopathic dose